This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 JWT

-- Avoid storing the token, or using it other for purposes outside of authentication.
+- Avoid storing the token or using it for anything other than authentication.

 - It's best to send JWT through the request header or body.
 If you must absolutely use cookies, use HTTP-only.